 PAYE System

-Since 2019, a Pay-As-You-Earn (PAYE) or ‘prélèvement à la source’ system has been implemented throughout France.
-This system now applies to all employment income, retirement income (state pensions and annuities), sick pay and maternity leave, and income on rental properties.
-A standard French payslip will detail the amount of both impôt sur le revenue (income tax) and charges sociales (social charges).
+Since 2019, a Pay-As-You-Earn or prélèvement à la source system has been in place throughout France.
+This applies to all employment income, retirement income (state pensions and annuities), sick pay and maternity leave, and income from rental properties.
+A standard French payslip will detail the amount of both impôt sur le revenu (income tax) and charges sociales (social charges).

 Read our article Understanding France’s Pay-As-You-Earn (PAYE) System